YolandaKrisnadita/YolandaKrisnadita/README.md

 - 🔭 I’m currently working on progress to become a Data Scientist
 - 🌱 I’m currently learning AI Technology specially for Global Sustainable Development
 - 💬 Ask me about Camping, Traveling and AI
-- 📫 How to reach me: send me your warm message on haloyolanda@gmail.com
+- 📫 How to reach me: send me your warm message to haloyolanda@gmail.com
 - ⚡ Fun fact: I like Ramen